Moving to a new home is not an easy task. But it can mean an exciting new beginning.

 There’s nothing like experiencing a new community up close and personal, which is what a tour (in-person or virtual) will give you.

-We now offer virtual tours for your convenience!
+We continue to offer virtual tours for your convenience!
 With a tablet in hand, your personal guide, Elisabeth, will walk the campus while answering all your questions.
-Tour homes, apartments, the beautiful grounds, wellness center, pool and more.
+Tour homes, apartments, the wellness center, pool and more.
 Tell her what you want to see and she’ll take you there!
 Get a date on your calendar now.

 Here are three highlights from our campus that you shouldn’t miss:

 - Health and fitness are key at Kendal, which is why we have a four-lane lap pool and therapy pool, an exercise equipment room with state-of-the-art machines (open 24/7), a room with natural light for yoga, tap dance, balance and other classes, outdoor tennis courts and a walking trail.
 The wellness staff offers almost 70 hours of programming weekly, so residents have many opportunities to join a class or activity.

 - The 110-acre campus is home to eight ponds, more than 1,100 trees and a series of covered walkways, which makes it an attractive place to walk, bike, bird and relax.
 A couple years ago, the grounds were accredited by ArbNet as The John Bartram Arboretum, which means even more TLC for the natural surroundings.

 - A tour of a model cottage or apartment will help you envision home life at Kendal.
 Kendal offers three basic floor plans for independent living space: renovated classic cottages, which were built when the community opened in 1993 and have been renovated to include a bright, four-season sunroom area, larger open kitchen and energy-efficient heating and cooling; newer cottages built between 2006 and 2012, which are larger with a utility room and walk-in closets; and recently renovated apartments, which are conveniently located in the Heiser Community Center.